25 Things To Do For Good Skin

 3. Nourish at night with products that help your skin heal and restore.

 Look for products that include: peptides, antioxidants, retinoids (vitamin A), nourishing oils (olive / avocado / jojoba / argan / shea or cocoa butters).

 4. Do an oil cleanse once in a while.

 The simplest way to do it is to clean your face as you always do, then spend 10-15 minutes massaging your skin with the oil of your choice, in circular motions.
 Once you’re done, take a clean hand towel, dampen it with warm (even slightly hot) water and gently remove the oily residue from your face.

-5. Apply serums daily.
+5. For good skin, apply serums daily.

-Invest in a good serum with a specific function and use it every day before applying your face cream.
+For good skin, invest in a good serum with a specific function and use it every day before applying your face cream.
 Once you finish one serum, pick another that targets another skincare problem to help your skin heal in many different ways.

 I highly recommend The Ordinary face serums as these are one of the best serums I’ve tried:

 … And if you’re looking for the best anti-aging skin serums and products, do check out my Genetic Beauty review (you will be surprised about the way it works to make your skin look younger!).